-Maybe its a bit earlier (before its built!) to share design tips, but I thought I would share a few things that we have learnt up to this stage:
+Maybe its a bit early (before its built!) to share design tips, but I thought I would share a few things that we have learnt up to this stage:

-- Get some prices early on so you know if you are being unrealistic (I found my PERFECT bath online, with no priced, then I saw the same one in a magazine - $4000!!!!
-I got something similar and not quite perfect!).
+Get some prices early on so you know if you are being unrealistic (I found my PERFECT bath online, with no priced, then I saw the same one in a magazine - $4000!!!!
+I got something similar, cheaper and not quite so perfect!).

-- Find a builder that will organise it all for you (I don't think we have any out here, but a friend in Brisbane found one, sigh, I am organising the builder, the plumber, the electrician and all the fittings to be in the right place at the right time!)
+Find a builder that will organise it all for you (I don't think we have any out here, but a friend in Brisbane found one who even took her shopping, sigh, I am organising the builder, the plumber, the electrician and all the fittings to be in the right place at the right time!)

 There were a few things that we both wanted in our new bathroom: